google/docsy-example/content/en/docs/Examples/Notebooks/General/seasonal_decomp_example.md

 )
 ```

-    /tmp/ipykernel_6317/2929135463.py:14: UserWarning: Converting non-nanosecond precision datetime values to nanosecond precision.
+    /tmp/ipykernel_2925/2929135463.py:14: UserWarning: Converting non-nanosecond precision datetime values to nanosecond precision.
 This behavior can eventually be relaxed in xarray, as it is an artifact from pandas which is now beginning to support non-nanosecond precision values.
 This warning is caused by passing non-nanosecond np.datetime64 or np.timedelta64 values to the DataArray or Variable constructor; it can be silenced by converting the values to nanosecond precision ahead of time.
-      temperature = xr.DataArray(

 Check out the new data